grgo27/Social-Blog-Web-application-by-Flask/README.md

 This is simple Social Blog Web application created by flask.

-Before running app you need to run: flask db init, flask db migrate and flask db upgrade to create database.
+Before running app you need to migration, so run: flask db init, flask db migrate and flask db upgrade to create database.

 With application you can register and login users.
 You can update your profile but you need to be logged in.
 You can create, read, update and delete blogs.
 For creating, updating and deleting you also need to be logged in.